Namibia – A Tier-1 Uranium Destination

-Importantly, this standout uranium region contains significant resources of U3O8 with ~1.5Bnlb in Measured and Indicated Resource categories and ~350Mlb in Inferred Resources including Deep Yellow’s projects.
+This standout uranium region contains significant resources of U3O8 with ~1.5Blb in Measured and Indicated Resource categories and ~350Mlb in Inferred Resources, including Deep Yellow’s projects.
 The resources occur within a north-south corridor which is approximately 200km long and 65km wide.

 Mineralisation within this region occurs in two distinct types: